intel/neural-compressor/examples/tensorflow/image_recognition/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing Intel Optimized Tensorflow image recognition models iLiT tuning zoo result.
+This document is used to list steps of reproducing Intel Optimized TensorFlow image recognition models iLiT tuning zoo result.

-> **Note**
+> **Note**:
 > Most of those models are both supported in Intel optimized TF 1.15.x and Intel optimized TF 2.x.
 We use 1.15.2 as an example.

 # Prerequisite